VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 responsiveness of the application and improve the throughput of messages.
 As part of this change, the team also used the [Transient Fault Handling Application Block][tfhab] to handle an transient errors encountered when using the Service Bus.

+> **MarkusPersona:** This optimization resulted in major changes to the
+> infrastructure code.
+Combining asynchronous calls with the Transient
+> Fault Handling Block is complex: we would benefit from some of the new
+> simplifying syntax in C# 4.5!

 ## Optimizing command processing